ibm-cloud-docs/natural-language-understanding/information-security.md

 The products, services, and other capabilities described herein are not suitable for all client situations and may have restricted availability.
 IBM does not provide legal, accounting or auditing advice or represent or warrant that its services or products will ensure that clients are in compliance with any law or regulation.

+If you need to request GDPR support for {{site.data.keyword.cloud}} {{site.data.keyword.watson}} resources that are created

+-   In the European Union (EU), see [Requesting support for IBM Cloud Watson resources created in the European Union](/docs/services/watson/getting-started-gdpr-sar.html#request-EU).
+-   Outside of the EU, see [Requesting support for resources outside the European Union](/docs/services/watson/getting-started-gdpr-sar.html#request-non-EU).

 ## European Union General Data Protection Regulation (GDPR)
 {: #gdpr}